medplum/medplum/packages/docs/docs/tutorials/bots/bots-basics.md

 By using Bots, the entire logic is self contained and managed in one place.
 Like all FHIR resources in Medplum, the [Bot resource](https://app.medplum.com/Bot) is versioned with full history tracking, so you can see exactly what changed over time.

-We have a full suite of detailed [Bot tutorials](https://docs.medplum.com/tutorials/bots/intro) that go through use cases in detail.

 ## Creating a Bot

 :::caution Note